 I have been using pods for a little a month and a half now, and overall I love it.
 What is different between the Omnipod and Medtronic The main difference is that the Omnipod is tubeless.
-For me, this was the huge selling point.
-I had the Medtronic for a week and to...read more
+For me, this was a huge selling point.
+I had the Medtronic for a week and to be...read more

 If you read my previous post on the Medtronic Guardian Link, you know that I decided I wanted the Omnipod instead.
 I spoke with the representative from Omnipod on Wednesday and received the Free Demo Kit yesterday (Thursday).
 Talk about fast shipping and great...read more

 On my last post, I mentioned to you all that I ordered the Medtronic MiniMed 630G with the Guardian® Link glucose sensor.
 I received my order on Wednesday of last week and had my training this past Sunday.
 Here is my review.
 Getting Started To begin, I have to...read more